mindspore-ai/docs/docs/lite/docs/source_en/use/build.md

         - Download `SDK Tools`, create SDK through `sdkmanager`: `./sdkmanager --sdk_root=${ANDROID_SDK_ROOT} "cmdline-tools;latest"`.
         - Accept the license through `sdkmanager` under the `${ANDROID_SDK_ROOT}` directory: `yes | ./sdkmanager --licenses`.

+> Gradle is recommended to use the [gradle-6.6.1-complete](https://gradle.org/next-steps/?version=6.6.1&format=all) version.
+If you configure other versions, gradle will automatically download  `gradle-6.6.1-complete` by gradle wrapper mechanism.
+>
 > You can also directly use the Docker compilation image that has been configured with the above dependencies.
 >
 > - Download the docker image: `docker pull swr.cn-south-1.myhuaweicloud.com/mindspore-build/mindspore-lite:ubuntu18.04.2-20210530`